toolleeo/cli-apps/README.md

 ## <a name="utility"></a>Utilities

 * [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder.
+* [Cloudcash](https://github.com/mrusme/cloudcash) - Check your cloud spending from the CLI, from Waybar, and from the macOS menu bar!
 * [cointop](https://github.com/cointop-sh/cointop) - A fast and lightweight interactive terminal based UI application for tracking cryptocurrencies.
 * [dasht](http://sunaku.github.io/dasht/man/man0/README.html) - Search API docs offline, in your terminal or browser.
 * [dateutils](http://www.fresse.org/dateutils/) - Dateutils are a bunch of tools that revolve around fiddling with dates and times in the command line with a strong focus on use cases that arise when dealing with large amounts of financial data.